mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 Standard procedure is to risk as little as possible on a first contact mission.
 Teams are rarely more than half a dozen personnel, usually deployed in air/rafts rather than from spacecraft.
-This is seen as non- threatening but also allows starships and spacecraft to be kept out of reach of the locals.
+This is seen as non-threatening but also allows starships and spacecraft to be kept out of reach of the locals.
 Likewise, equipment is light and basic, although the contact team can call upon the resources of their ship(s) to conduct analysis or provide advice.